Tobi-Mob/Skul.Mod/README.md

    - Later chapters always drop higher rarity skulls
    - Awakened versions of skulls can drop.
 - Item drops configurable to drop a higher quality item every N drops
+- Always spawn a Skull-Reward and a Item-Reward gate, if possible.
+- No broken gates will be spawned if avoidable.
 - Infinite DarkQuartz to unlock upgrades

 Compability